tgmarinho/tgmarinho.com/posts/2020-08-15-understanding_falsy_and_truthy_values_in_javascript.md

 }
 ```

-Check if position 1 from token and user array has values, if yes, pass in the condition and pass to the function setData as a parameter of the object.
+Check if position 1 from token and user array has values, if yes, it passes the condition and it passes to the function setData as a parameter of the object.
-Interesting, if the value is present in these position are falsy, then the condition is no satisfied.
+Interesting, if the value is present in these positions, it is false, then the condition is not satisfied.

 ## 🏁 Conclusion

-These concepts together the programming logic will be used daily for developers in your careers!
-To Know falsy/truthy will helping to build React Applications or with all technology in the JavaScript ecosystem.
+These concepts, along with programming logic will be used daily for developers in your careers!
+Knowing falsy/truthy will help to build React Applications or with all technology in the JavaScript ecosystem.

 ## 🗽 What means true vs truthy